Each specialty here has been given its own page, within which you will be able to see various information about that

 Specialties which have the ability to dual with GIM are acute internal medicine, cardiology, clinical pharmacology and therapeutics, endocrinology and diabetes, gastroenterology, geriatric medicine, infectious diseases, renal medicine, respiratory medicine and rheumatology.

 Each specialty contains a summary of the specialty and links to other resources.
 Those coordinated by the PSRO also contain the following:

 - Who do I contact - most specialties are managed by a lead region, this page tells you who to contact for queries about your application.

 - Planing your application - information on any non-standard eligibility criteria and details of how the specialty organises their recruitment process.

-- Interview dates & posts - including a table with post numbers broken down by region.
+- Interview dates & posts - including a table with post numbers broken down by region as well as dates for both interviews and when evidence will be required to upload.

 - Interview & scoring - specific information about the interview format, questions areas, appointability criteria and how the total score used for ranking will be calculated.